Tiziano02/SpikeNNsim/docs/ARCHITECTURE.md

 - the network
 - the simulation parameters
-- the external inputs
+- the stimulus registry
-- output destinations
+- output destinations and buffer state

 ### Does Not Know